IBM-Blockchain-Starter-Kit/build-lib/README.md

 ## Environment Setups
 Each stage will call common/env.sh to set up the environment.

+Any ENV that is not defined Required are optional

 - DEBUG           - default to false, set this to true for verbose
 - NODE_VERSION    - Node version to install the bin.
 Must match a node version from repository.
 - NVM_VERSION     - NVM version to use and install.
 Must match a nvm official version.